Ria700/engageteamsclone/README.md

 6. Send attachments
 7. Connected to video
 8. UI similar to teams
-9. Sound Notifications for sending and receing messages
+9. Sound Notifications for sending and receiving messages
 10. Prompt for wrong credentials

 ### User stories